 Protecting tropical forests is critical to tackling climate change

 When we think about climate change, we typically think of the usual suspects – fossils fuels such as oil and coal.
 However, deforestation plays a huge role in fueling climate change.
 Thus, protecting forests can mitigate its harmful effects and prevent further damage.
 In fact, a ground-breaking new study indicates that tropical forest conservation could account for as much as 50% of the solution to climate change.
-Find out five reasons why below:
+Find out four reasons why below:

 1. Deforestation accounts for 15% of carbon emissions each year – that’s equivalent to the entire transportation industry.